louismullie/temp-data/markdown_final/0efb95e1-fdb8-4edd-bc0c-235f4037dd5a.md

 - **Exclusion criteria**: Any contraindication against the use of clopidogrel, fibrinolytic therapy within 24 hours before randomization, need for oral anticoagulation therapy, increased risk of bradycardia, and concomitant therapy with a strong cytochrome P-450 3A inhibitor or inducer.

 - **Interventions**:
-	- Ticagrelor group: 9,333 patients received a 180 mg loading dose, followed by 90 mg twice daily.
+	- **Ticagrelor group**: 9,333 patients received a 180 mg loading dose, followed by 90 mg twice daily.
-	- Clopidogrel group: 9,291 patients received a 300–600 mg loading dose, followed by 75 mg daily thereafter.
+	- **Clopidogrel group**: 9,291 patients received a 300–600 mg loading dose, followed by 75 mg daily thereafter.

 - **Primary outcome**: There was a significant decrease in death from vascular causes, myocardial infarction, or stroke (9.8% vs. 11.7%; HR 0.84, 95% CI 0.77 to 0.92).